Europe To Implement Measures Regulating Crypto Mining Amidst Energy Crisis

 The invasion of Ukraine can have severe repercussions for cryptocurrencies, especially Bitcoin.
 News reports suggest that mining cryptocurrencies consume 0.4 percent of the world's electricity, thrice what the Bitcoin Mining Council acknowledges.
 The European Commission has stated to this effect criticizing the energy consumption of cryptocurrencies and lauding Ethereum, which now consumes 99 percent less energy.

-Electricity Generation to 2050
+Projected Electricity Generation Worldwide To 2050

 Latest News